huangyh09/brie/doc/index.rst

 Questions and Issues
 ====================
-If you find any techincal issues in the codes or any techincal parts unclear, we will appreciate your report.
+If you find any technical issues in the codes, we will appreciate your report.
 Please write them in the GitHub issues: https://github.com/huangyh09/brie/issues